-… or why a good proofreader is part of the creative process of your book.
+… or why a good proofreader is actually part of the creative process of your book.

 Mary explains the value of copy editing and proofreading in an inspiring way that makes me want to share it with you, so I quote: